 You’ve decided that you want to become a LuLaRoe Independent Fashion Retailer.
 Or, maybe you’re still debating on the idea.
 It is a huge investment and not something that you can take lightly.
 It takes a lot of time, money, and commitment.
-I’ll be updating this page frequently to ensure that I have the most relevant information for you.
+You also need support from your upline.

 One of the things that you will want to take into consideration before signing the papers is making sure that you have a great sponsor!
 Without a great sponsor, you can immediately find yourself struggling.
 Now, I’m not saying that you can’t make it without a great sponsor, but you want one that you know and can trust.